LARGE, COLORFUL PAINTINGS INTRODUCE ITS TRIUMPH...

 and a few republican journalists and intellectuals

-were the only middle-class people
+were the only such people

-to join the street fighting.
+to join the street-fighting.

 Women from wealthy families